Monkey Shines (film): Plot

 After seeing the fire in a vision and having it confirmed by his mother, the horrified Allan believes that Ella is carrying out his dark impulses.
 He also realizes that when he is around Ella, he becomes easily enraged.
 Allan demands that Geoffrey take Ella away.
 With Ella gone, Allan becomes more relaxed; he spends the weekend at Melanie's house and the two have sex.

-Allan returns home and tries to mend bridges with his mother, but feels a burst of rage at her disapproval of Melanie.
+Allan returns home and tries to mend bridges with his mother, but feels a burst of rage at her utter contempt of Melanie.
 Allan realizes that Ella must be nearby.
 Allan's mother ignores his desperate warnings that she leave, and instead takes a bath.
 Ella kills her by dropping a hairdryer into the tub, electrocuting her.
-Allan briefly answers a call from Melanie before Ella disables the phone; Realizing Allan may be in trouble, Melanie departs his house.
+Allan briefly answers a call from Melanie before Ella disables the phone.
+Realizing Allan may be in trouble, Melanie departs for his house.

 Geoffrey arrives and confesses that Ella was an experimental subject.
 The enraged Allan demands Geoffrey leave, upset at being used for an experiment yet concerned for his safety with Ella around.
-Instead, Geoffrey pursues Ella around the house; intending to put her down with one of the syringes of sodium pentobarbitone he has brought.
-Ella gets hold of one of the syringes and injects it into Geoffrey, killing him.
+Instead, Geoffrey pursues Ella around the house, intending to put her down with one of the syringes of sodium pentobarbitone he has brought.
+Ella gets hold of a syringe and injects it into Geoffrey, killing him.

 Ella returns to Allan, who is filled with self loathing because he believes that Ella is acting out his own impulses.
 He screams at Ella, but the monkey responds by urinating on him.
 Melanie arrives and Ella attacks her.
-This convinces Allan that Ella is not simply carrying out his desires.
+This convinces Allan that Ella is not simply carrying out his desires, but is acting as a jealous romantic partner.
 Melanie falls and is knocked unconscious.
 As Allan rages at Ella, she ignores him and prepares to inject Melanie with Geoffrey's other syringe.
 Allan calms himself and moves his right arm to engage his tape deck.
 As peaceful music plays, he lovingly summons Ella to cuddle close to him, and she complies.
 When Ella comes near enough, Allan bites her on the neck and slams her body against the back of his wheelchair and into his tape deck, killing her.

-Allan undergoes successful spinal surgery.
+Now that he has demonstrated a voluntary movement, the surgery can be performed and is a success.
 Melanie arrives at the hospital to pick him up, and Allan stands up from his wheelchair and gets into the van with her.